March 1, 2023

 At Protectivity, we provide personal trainer insurance that gives peace of mind for ambitious businesspeople like you.
 Whether you’ve been in the game for years, or you’re just starting to branch out on your own, we can provide a customised policy that perfectly complements the specific nature of your enterprise.
 We can include Public Liability, Professional Indemnity, up to £250 of free equipment cover and much more, and our flexible payment plans mean our policies start at just a few pounds a month.

-If you’d like to know more, take a detailed look at all our personal trainer insurance options here.
+If you’d like to know more, take a detailed look at all our personal trainer insurance options personal trainer insurance.